 Make a Morel Growing Kit

 Numerous commercial kits are available that purport to allow you to grow your morel mushrooms, each coming with detailed instructions.
-But there are also quite a few successful home formulas that have been developed.
+But quite a few successful home formulas have also been developed.

 Bring a gallon of filtered tap water or distilled water to a boil.
-Try sticking to filtered tap water to eliminate chlorine which is bad for mushroom growth.
+Try sticking to filtered tap water to eliminate chlorine which is terrible for mushroom growth.

-Let the water cool down to room temperature and add some morel mushroom spores to it.
-Put the mixture in a corner of your house and let it rest for about 44 hours.
+Let the water cool down to room temperature and add some more mushroom spores to it.
+Put the mixture in the corner of your house and let it rest for about 44 hours.
 Strain the mixture through a cheesecloth and set the liquid aside.

 Cultivate Your Morels

-Morel mushrooms will typically incept in the form of a minuscule match-like stick poking out of the ground.
-In as few as six days, you might have a three-inch mushroom ready to harvest.
-Therefore, it is necessary to keep an eye on a few factors like :
+Morel mushrooms typically incept in the form of a little match-like stick poking out of the ground.
+You might have a three-inch mushroom ready to harvest in as few as six days.
+Therefore, it is necessary to keep an eye on a few factors:

 - Light – Since sunlight is only needed to warm up the soil and not the fungus itself, make sure you regulate it and keep it as close to the initial planting position as possible.

 - Fertilizer – When it comes to fertilizer, good soil is all the morel mushrooms need.
-Compost, leaf mold, wood ash, and composted manure are all appropriate enrichments for Morel mushroom beds in case you do decide to add a little extra.
+Compost, leaf mold, wood ash, and composted manure are all appropriate enrichments for Morel mushroom beds if you add a little extra.

 Harvesting and Storing Your Morels

-Morel mushrooms do not require a certain size to achieve ripeness as both young and old mushrooms will be palatable.
+Morel mushrooms do not require a specific size to achieve ripeness as both young and old mushrooms will be palatable.
 However, the chances of damage are high among these delicate species of fungi.
-Following this concern, people tend to harvest the caps when they are about three inches tall by using a sharp knife to sever them from the mushroom’s body.
-Use a brush to remove any dirt and bugs and place them in a food-grade container.
-They can be stored in the refrigerator for two to three days between moist paper towels.
+Following this concern, people harvest the caps when they are about three inches tall by using a sharp knife to sever them from the mushroom’s body.
+Use a brush to remove dirt and bugs and place them in a food-grade container.
+Between moist paper towels, they can be stored in the refrigerator for two to three days.

 If you want to preserve the morel mushroom for longer than three days, you can wash and freeze them.
 You can steam, blanch, or saute them to de-activate the enzymes, but freezing raw morels is never a good idea.

-Morels can also be dried but it is important to maintain less than 10 percent moisture content to discourage microorganisms from growing.
+Morels can also be dried, but it is essential to maintain less than 10 percent moisture content to discourage microorganisms from growing.
 A dehydrator will be your best alternative in this case.
 Once you have pruned them into a uniform structure, put them in the dehydrator for 8 to 10 hours.

-You can use a thread to string-dry the mushrooms in case you estimate that it is too humid or moist.
-Regardless, some climates might prove to be more challenging in keeping the moisture at the desired level.
+You can use a thread to string-dry the mushrooms in case you estimate it is too humid or moist.
+Regardless, some climates might be more challenging to keep the moisture at the desired level.

 One of the most important facts to note while learning how to grow morel mushrooms is the method of reproducing and propagating your batch.
 Every single morel mushroom houses millions of microscopic spores with the potential to give birth to a new mushroom.
 In nature, these spores travel by air, but to cultivate morels in the desired area, you must capture them in a slurry.

-Drench a newly picked morel in a pail of refined water for the time being.
+Drench a newly picked morel in a pail of purified water for the time being.
 Disseminate the slurry you obtained from doing so around an area you have previously found morels growing.
-In a newly “seeded” area, it will take three to five years for a network of underground filaments called mycelium to form.
+In a newly “seeded” area, a network of underground filaments called mycelium will take three to five years to form.
 Once the mushrooms sprout over these filaments, the final hurdle is cleared.
-All that is needed is for the vegetative part of the fungus(mycelium) to grow and the mushrooms will shortly follow suit.
+All that is needed is for the vegetative part of the fungus(mycelium) to grow, and the mushrooms will shortly follow suit.

-Growing any kind of mushroom is a troublesome affair and Morel mushrooms are a tad bit tougher to cultivate.
-It might be that you have followed my instructions strictly while learning how to grow morel mushrooms but your efforts have not led to fruition.
-Be prepared to fail and repeat the process if you do not see the fungi growing within 10 days.
+Growing any kind of mushroom is a troublesome affair, and Morel mushrooms are a tad bit tougher to cultivate.
+You might have followed my instructions while learning how to grow morel mushrooms, but your efforts have not led to fruition.
+Be prepared to fail and repeat the process if you do not see the fungi growing within ten days.

 When it comes to morel mushroom culture, it all boils down to the nuances employed.
-It might be a lack of moisture or too much moisture, wrong temperature, or at times an unfortunate batch of contaminated spawn that is at fault.
+It might be a lack of or too much moisture, wrong temperature, or at times an unfortunate batch of contaminated spawn at fault.
 Practice makes perfect and if you are really into it, keep honing your skills and perfecting your measures.
-Once you have ensured that I’m sure you will feel rewarded when that first batch of mushrooms blooms in your garden.
+Once you have ensured that, I’m sure you will feel rewarded when that first batch of mushrooms blooms in your garden.